 In 2017 I read Start Something That Matters by Blake Mycoskie, who founded TOMS (the shoe company famous for its giving strategy).
 It really stuck with me!

-I felt like I was the only one in dentistry thinking about the importance of giving, until I recently attended an educational summit on practice growth.
-I was inspired by speaker Jayme Amos and his seminar about building your practice through giving.
-I was so happy to see how many other dentists in the room felt the same way as me, and I was reassured that giving is something that belongs in dentistry.
+I thought I was the only one in dentistry thinking about the importance of giving.
+That is, until I attended an educational summit on practice growth.
+Speaker Jayme Amos really inspired me during his seminar about building your practice through giving.
+I was so happy to see how many other dentists felt the same way as me.
+I was reassured that giving belongs in dentistry.